GBG++: A Fast and Stable Granular Ball Generation Method for Classification: Experimental Results and Analysis

 \subsection{Efficiency}

-In this part of the experiments, the efficiency of the proposed method is investigated and validated.
-In detail, for the GB-based classifiers which are GB$k$NN++, ORI-GB$k$NN and GB$k$NN+, the mean execution time $t$ can be calculated by performing 10-fold cross-validation.
-And, to visually display the experimental results, the logarithm of $t$ is used as the evaluation index defined as follows.

 For the GB-based classifiers, the logarithm of mean execution time $LNT$ of each classifier on each dataset is calculated respectively using Eq.\ref{eq13}, which are shown in Fig. \ref{fig10}.
-According to Fig. \ref{fig10}, the execution time of GB$k$NN++ for each data set is lower than that of the ORI-GB$k$NN and ACC-GB$k$NN.
-Specifically, for small-scale data sets such as Sonar \cite{38}, the execution time of GB$k$NN++ is several times lower than that of the others.
-And, the execution time of GB$k$NN++ is dozens of times lower than that of the others for large-scale or high-dimensional data sets, such as COIL100 \cite{39}.
+According to Fig. \ref{fig10}, the time cost of GB$k$NN++ for each dataset is lower than that of the ORI-GB$k$NN and ACC-GB$k$NN.
+Specifically, for small-scale datasets such as Sonar\cite{38}, the time cost of GB$k$NN++ is several times lower than that of the others.
+And, the time cost of GB$k$NN++ is dozens of times lower than that of the others for large-scale or high-dimensional datasets, such as COIL100\cite{39}.
 When the sizes of the datasets are similar, the efficiency improvement of the proposed method is more obvious on high-dimensional datasets (such as lung\cite{57}) than on low-dimensional datasets (such as Sonar).

-The reason why GB$k$NN++ is so excellent on efficiency is that as Section \ref{subsec:split} introduced it only needs to calculate the distances from the current undivided homogenous samples to the corresponding center when splitting each GB.
-And, until GB reaches the granulation stopping condition, the center of GB will be adjusted according to Definition \ref{mydef4}.
-However, for the ORI-GB$k$NN, as introduced in Step 1 of Fig.\ref{fig2}, since it calls $k$-means when splitting each GB, it needs to calculate the distances from all samples to the $k$ centers, and it needs to iterate many times to adjust the randomly selected centers until they reach a stable state.
-In addition, for the ACC-GB$k$NN, as introduced in Step 1 of Fig.\ref{fig3}, although $k$-means is replaced with $k$-division to avoid multiple iterations to adjust the random centers, but it needs to calculate the distances from all samples to the $k-1$ centers.
-Meanwhile, as introduced in Step 4, because of the randomness of centers, the ACC-GB$k$NN needs a global division on the whole data set to adjust the centers after all GBs are generated.
+The reason why GB$k$NN++ is so excellent in efficiency is that, as Section \ref{subsec:split} introduced, it only needs to calculate the distances from the undivided homogenous samples to the center when splitting each GB.
+And, until GB reaches the granulation stopping condition, the GB's center will be adjusted according to Definition \ref{mydef4}.
+However, for the ORI-GB$k$NN, as introduced in Step 1 of Fig.\ref{fig2}, since it calls $k$-means when splitting each GB, it needs to calculate the distances from all samples to these $k$ centers, and it needs to iterate many times to adjust the randomly selected centers until they reach a stable state.
+Moreover, for the ACC-GB$k$NN, as introduced in Step 1 of Fig. \ref{fig3}, although $k$-means is replaced with $k$-division to avoid multiple iterations to adjust the random centers, it needs to calculate the distances from all samples to the $k-1$ centers.
+Meanwhile, as introduced in Step 4, because of the randomness of centers, the ACC-GB$k$NN needs a global division on the whole dataset to adjust the centers after all GBs are generated.
 Thus, the efficiency of ACC-GB$k$NN decreases rapidly as the number of GBs increases.
-In summary, the proposed GB$k$NN++ indeed outperforms ORI-GB$k$NN and ACC-GB$k$NN in terms of efficiency.
+In summary, the proposed GB$k$NN++ indeed outperforms ORI-GB$k$NN and ACC-GB$k$NN in efficiency.